Explore Shoulder Tendonitis

 Bursitis occurs when the bursa becomes inflamed and painful due to compression inside of the coracoacromial arch.

-Stages of Tendinitis
+Stages of Tendonitis

-Overuse tendinitis: Shoulder motions used during activities like golfing, throwing or overhead lifting may cause repetitive stress within the rotator cuff, leading to irritation, bruising or fraying of the tendon.
+Overuse tendonitis: Shoulder motions used during activities like golfing, throwing or overhead lifting may cause repetitive stress within the rotator cuff, leading to irritation, bruising or fraying of the tendon.
 This can cause shoulder pain and weakness in the joint.

-Calcific tendinitis: Inflammation over a long period of time can sometimes result in a build-up of calcium deposits within the rotator cuff tendons.
+Calcific tendonitis: Inflammation over a long period of time can sometimes result in a build-up of calcium deposits within the rotator cuff tendons.
 This leads to pain and loss of shoulder strength and motion.

-Rotator cuff tear: Severe tendinitis from fraying or degeneration, or from a sudden injury like (such as a fall) can cause partial or complete tearing of the rotator cuff tendon(s).
+Rotator cuff tear: Severe tendonitis from fraying or degeneration, or from a sudden injury like (such as a fall) can cause partial or complete tearing of the rotator cuff tendon(s).
 This can result in more severe shoulder pain, weakness, loss of normal movement, and awakening at night due to pain.

-- Overuse – Repetitive overhead motion is the most common cause of rotator cuff degeneration.
+- Overuse – Repetitive overhead motion is the most common cause of rotator cuff degeneration

-- Weak muscles – When the rotator cuff muscles are weak, more force is exerted on the tendons and bursa by the action of the deltoid muscle.
+- Weak muscles – When the rotator cuff muscles are weak, more force is exerted on the tendons and bursa by the action of the deltoid muscle

-- Improper/ inappropriate swimming or throwing techniques.
+- Improper/inappropriate swimming or throwing techniques

-- Strenuous training – One hard throw, weight lift or workout may start the problem.
+- Strenuous training – One hard throw, weight lift or workout may start the problem

-- Previous injury to the shoulder.
+- Previous injury to the shoulder

-- Loose shoulder joint.
+- Loose shoulder joint